SuperGini/200531_Java1P_ProiectFinal/README.md

         pret: double

 	WARNING!
 All the pictures, gifs and icons are used for educational purposes and not for comercial use.
-If you dont want me to use them send mail to faraonu_ginitoru@yahoo.com and i will remove them!
+If you don't want me to use them send mail to mihai.iordache82@gmail.com and i will remove them!

 	https://unsplash.com/s/photos/plane?orientation=landscape - images
 	http://www.pngall.com/